 To enhance performance or prioritize a specific application in Windows, one can allocate more RAM to that particular program.
 For instance, graphic-intensive software like Photoshop thrives when allocated a generous amount of RAM.
 Similarly, popular games such as BGMI, Freefire, and Minecraft often demand higher RAM allocation to ensure smooth gameplay.
 Thus, RAM Allocation is not just about distributing memory; it’s about prioritizing and giving certain programs the edge over others in terms of performance.

 How to Allow Windows 11/10 to Allocate More RAM?

-Usually, open Control Panel and search the “Performance” word.
+As usual, open the Control Panel and search for the “Performance” word.
 The easiest way to improve overall performance across the System is to allow Windows to use as much RAM as necessary.

 Then, click the link “Adjust the appearance and performance of Windows” to open the “Performance Options” dialog.
 After that, select Visual Effects tab and then choose the “Adjust for best performance” option.

 How to Allocate More RAM to Specific Apps in Windows 11/10?

 You have to know that the increase in RAM usage varies depending on the program, and when allocating more RAM to a program, you must repeat the methods below each time you launch the software.

 To prioritize one program above another in Windows 11/10 to get better performance, do these steps:-

 Step 1.
 Firstly, open the Task Manager from the Start Menu or hit the Ctrl + Shift + Esc keys combination on the keyboard.